Afrrcyn/compYear2/machineLearning/SVM.md

 - For each threshold value, we can collect a pair of measurements
 	- (1 - specificity, sensitivity (basically recall))
-	- or False Positive Rate and True Positive Rate
+	- or False Positive Rate and True Positive Rate Sensitivity is recall (or how good your model is at identifying positive samples) Specificity is (how good your model is at identifying negative samples)

 - Receiver Operating Characteristics (ROC) curve is a graphical plot that illustrates pairs of the above collected measures as the decision threshold varies.
 - 1 - specificity on the $x$-axis and sensitivity on the $y$-axis